tonyskidmore/azure-ai-demo/README.md

 ## Overview

 This repo contains code for creating and deploying an example [Streamlit](https://streamlit.io/) application.

-Streamlit is a great Python based library that allows the easy creation of simple but effective web applications.
+"Streamlit is an open-source Python library for building data science web applications.
+It allows data scientists and machine learning engineers to easily create interactive web applications with simple, easy-to-use Python syntax.
+With streamlit, data scientists can quickly prototype and deploy deep learning and machine learning models, create dashboards, and build data analysis tools.
+Streamlit can be used to create web applications for a wide range of tasks, from data exploration to predictive modeling and decision making.
+The library is built on top of popular Python data science libraries such as Pandas, NumPy, and Matplotlib, and it integrates easily with data sources and web frameworks."

+_Note: The above paragraph was written by the ChatGPT page from the demo application._

 The demo application was created to show how you can use the following: